Relative Langlands Functoriality, Trace Formulas and Harmonic Analysis

 Introduction

-The Langlands program is a web of vast and far-reaching conjectures connecting seemingly distinct areas of mathematics that are number theory and representation theory.
+The Langlands program is a web of vast and far-reaching conjectures connecting seemingly distinct areas of mathematics: number theory and representation theory.
 At the heart of this program lies an important principle called functoriality, which postulates the existence of deep relations between the automorphic representations of different groups, as well as related central analytic objects called automorphic L-functions.

 The Relative Langlands Program

 Recently, a new and particularly promising way to look at these notions, known as the relative Langlands program, has emerged.
-It essentially consists of replacing groups by certain homogeneous spaces and studying their automorphic or local spectra.
+This approach essentially consists of replacing groups with certain homogeneous spaces and studying their automorphic or local spectra.

 Importance of Trace Formulas

-As with the usual Langlands program, trace formulas are essential tools in the relative setting, both to tackle new conjectures and to deepen our understanding of the underlying principles.
+As with the usual Langlands program, trace formulas are essential tools in the relative setting.
+They are used both to tackle new conjectures and to deepen our understanding of the underlying principles.

 Main Contributions